Mount Penang Juvenile Justice Centre: Heritage listing

 The Mount Penang Juvenile Justice Centre has been the most important juvenile detention centre in NSW for most of the twentieth century and is a direct continuation of the nineteenth-century system of reformatory training ships.
 The design of the early buildings, their configuration and the layout of the site itself, as well as its agricultural and pastoral features, its remnant dairy and its landscaping collectively and individually illustrate juvenile penal philosophies and practices of the period and their subsequent evolution over eighty-five years of operation.
 The location of the centre is a feature in the historical expansion of the city of Sydney into its rural hinterland and its operations are an element in the development of Gosford and the Central Coast.

-Mount Penang also has significance for the local Aboriginal people both pre and post-contact, and during the time when Mt Penang as used as a juvenile detention centre and accommodated a number of Aboriginal detainees for whom the site would have profound associations.
+Mount Penang also has significance for the local Aboriginal people both pre and post-contact, and during the time when Mt Penang was used as a juvenile detention centre and accommodated a number of Aboriginal detainees for whom the site would have profound associations.

 The centre has notable aesthetic qualities associated with its site and the available views, and layout of the low-scale buildings and the landscaping.
 The earlier buildings are attractive, human-scaled structures, which, while of an institutional character, utilise colonial homestead architecture appropriate to their setting and construction techniques of particular interest.
 The earlier buildings reproduce these forms to reinforce the characteristic appearance of the complex, whilst the McCabe Cottages group is an excellent example of the Inter-War Functionalist architectural style.

 The siting and relationship of buildings to each other and to the sports fields, paddocks and vistas are all components of the operational requirements and practices of the centre.
 These provide technical information regarding juvenile detention and reformatory practices.
 Mount Penang is very important to the many boys and young men who were detained there over the course of nearly a century.
 For most detainees, Mt Penang is a place where the unforgettable occurred – experiences that strongly influenced the course of their lives.

 The place is significant to the many men and women who lived and worked at the former detention centre.
 For many of these people, it is a place of substantial personal and professional achievement.
 Mt Penang is also important to the local community as a landmark of historical and aesthetic importance.
 The place has functioned as a community meeting point, with many links between the wider community and the detainees and staff.

 Mount Penang Juvenile Justice Centre was listed on the New South Wales State Heritage Register on 19 September 2003 having satisfied the relevant criteria.